FredaXYu/FinalProject/README.md

 The results of my models can be referenced in your paper.
 The citation format:

 Yu, Xiaoyun.
-"Comparative Analysis of Neural Networks and General NLP Methods on An Academic Journal Article Database." <i>University of London Final Project</i>, 13 Mar.
+"Comparative Analysis of Neural Networks and General NLP Methods on An Academic Journal Article Database." *University of London Final Project*, 13 Mar.
 2023.